biojppm/rapidyaml/README.md

 nodes hold only views to sub-ranges of the source buffer.
 No string copies or duplications are done, and no virtual functions are used.
 The data tree is a flat index-based structure stored in a single array.
-Serialization happens only at your request, after parsing / before emitting.
+Serialization happens only at your direct request, after parsing / before emitting.
 Internally the data tree representation has no knowledge of types (but of course, every node can have a YAML type tag).
 It is easy and fast to read, write and iterate through the data tree.

 ryml can use custom per-tree memory allocators, and is exception-agnostic.
-Errors are reported via a custom error handler callback (and a default implementation using std::abort is provided, but you can opt out).
+Errors are reported via a custom error handler callback.
+A default error handler implementation using `std::abort` is provided, but you can opt out, or provide your exception-throwing callback.

 ryml has respect for your compilation times and therefore it is NOT header-only.
-(Work is still needed on installing it, but you can just add it as a subdirectory of your CMake project).
+It uses standard cmake build files, so it is easy to compile and install.

 ryml has no dependencies, not even on the STL (although it does use the libc).
-But it provides optional headers that let you serialize/deserialize STL strings and containers (or show you how to do it).
+It provides optional headers that let you serialize/deserialize STL strings and containers (or show you how to do it).

 ryml is written in C++11, and is known to compile with: